ZecHub/zechub/CONTRIBUTING.md

 ## Join the conversation

-First, join the conversation in the [Zcash LATAM discord](https://discord.gg/zcash).
+First, join the conversation in the [Zcash Global discord](https://discord.gg/zcash).
 There's a ZecHub section where we chat about all things ZecHub :smile:

 <small> Don’t forget to add the ZecHub role in <a href="https://discord.com/channels/978714252934258779/983468150861484093">#lang-menu channel</a>! </small>

+## Style guides

+Any contribution to ZecHub should follow the [ZecHub style guides](/styles/guide.md).
+This includes wikis, docs and social media contents.

 ## Ways you can contribute